digibyte/digibyte/doc/README.md

 ### OS X

-Drag Bitcoin-Core to your applications folder, and then run Bitcoin-Core.
+Drag DigiByte-Core to your applications folder, and then run DigiByte-Core.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.digibyte.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [DigiByte Wiki](https://en.digibyte.it/wiki/Main_Page) for help and more information.
 * Ask for help on [#digibyte](http://webchat.freenode.net?channels=digibyte) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=digibyte).
-* Ask for help on the [BitcoinTalk](https://digibytetalk.org/) forums, in the [Technical Support board](https://digibytetalk.org/index.php?board=4.0).
+* Ask for help on the [DigiByteTalk](https://digibytetalk.org/) forums, in the [Technical Support board](https://digibytetalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin on your native platform.
+The following are developer notes on how to build DigiByte on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)